Auch verfügbar auf Deutsch

 To be honest, I don’t remember exactly what my first self-made watch looked like… The transition from watches finished for customers to the first BENZINGER watch was somehow smooth.
 The beginnings were perhaps still a bit undistinguished, but of course one keeps on evolving in the course of time, I became more courageous and also tried out various things – not all ideas survived or were further developed.
 However, I am very fortunate to work with outstanding colleagues of the jewellery and watch industry, and in this respect one can certainly speak of “evolution”.
 Today, of course, it is easier for us to assess what will look really good or what is technically feasible.

-READ MORE: LPW Watch Co Interview
+READ MORE: SWISS WATCH COMPANY Interview

 Jochen Benzinger Interview